Because technology is changing all the time, this article cannot cover every way that an abuser might use technology to locate or threaten someone.

 - Erase anything on your profile that says where you live.
-Even better, set your profile to private and don’t add anyone as a friend if you don’t know them.
+Even better, set your profile to private.
+In some cases, it may be best to take a social media break altogether.

 - Make sure there are no geotagged photos of you on Facebook or other web sites.
-A geotagged photo has information about where the picture was taken.
-That information can be posted automatically on some web sites when the photo is uploaded.
-Check your own photos, along with photos that your friends have posted.
-Even if your profile is private, photos of you may be public if they were posted by someone else.
+Many photos are geotagged automatically, and those photos can have information about where the picture was taken.
+Even if your profile is private, geotagged photos of you may be public if they were posted by someone else.

 - If you’re using Twitter, make sure the “Tweet With My Location” setting is off.
 Learn more here: http://support.twitter.com/articles/78525-about-the-tweet-location-feature.

 - Change your passwords regularly.

 Even if you don’t think you’re being tracked, you should still be cautious about making your location public.

 Do you have a smartphone?

 If you have a smartphone and it’s possible that someone is tracking you, you should turn your phone completely off before you visit a legal aid office or a domestic violence organization.

 It's not uncommon for someone to have been tracked through their smartphones because their abuser installed a tracking application or service.

 There are dozens of tracking apps available and it’s impossible to list them all.
 If there is a tracking app on your phone, it may appear in the “Installed Programs” list.
 But tracking apps are not always easy to spot—sometimes they can be completely hidden unless you know where to look, or they may have a name that sounds like something else (like a game or a photo app).